Here is our selection of the top attractions and things to do in Uganda.

 Try the Food

-Many of the different tribes in Uganda have their own traditional dishes, but the cuisine revolves around potatoes, vegetables, chicken, pork, fish, bananas, and yams.
+Many of the different tribes in Uganda have their own traditional dishes.
+Traditional cuisine revolves around potatoes, vegetables, chicken, pork, fish, bananas, and yams.
 Peanuts and sesame seeds feature a lot in Ugandan cuisine and add a delicious flavor when combined with some of the other ingredients.

 A travel blogger who tried the food in Uganda is Charlotte from Muzungubloguganda.com